-Understanding the steps can reduce the number of injuries, hazards and risks in the workplace.
+Understanding these steps can reduce the number of injuries, hazards and risks in the workplace.

-By carrying out the Step 1 of the process, you assess the risks and map out situations that could potentially cause harm to people or resources.
+Step 1 of the process involves assessing the risks and mapping out situations that could potentially cause harm to people or resources.

-During the Step 2, conduct a risk assessment based on factors such as:
+Step 2 involves conducting a risk assessment based on factors such as:

 - The severity of the risk